13rac1/install-apache-solr/README.md

     cd install-apache-solr/vagrant-precise64
     vagrant up

-Tested on Ubuntu 12.04LTS, CentOS 6.5, and Linux Mint 15.
-Additional tests and distibutions in the future.

 Notes
 -----
 * The default Tomcat 6 port is 8080.
 It should be firewalled from external access.